Last updated January 2023 | Contact | Privacy Policy

 3. Sources and Methods

-A major limitation with the directories was that many of the residents were listed under the private resident section of which occupations were not listed.
-Many occupations therefore remain unidentified within this study.
-Another limitation was in my lack of familiarity with untypical Jewish surnames which presented problems in identifying them all.
-I therefore supplemented my data with the trade directory data of 1891-1914 complied by Price (1984).
-Although Price also encountered difficulties in tracing occupations, her data was invaluable as she identified additional Jewish names that I had overlooked, and differentiated between those which were of
+A major limitation of the directories was that many of the residents were listed under the private resident section, in which occupations were not recorded.
+Many occupations therefore remain unidentified.
+Another limitation was my lack of familiarity with untypical Jewish surnames, which presented challenges in identifying individuals.
+I therefore supplemented my data with the trade directory compilation by Price (1984), which also identified additional Jewish names and distinguished between Ashkenazi and Sephardi origins.

 Several methods were adopted to test the middle-class credentials of the Didsbury Jewish community.
 By comparing them with the northern sector of the city’s Jewry, I consulted the statistical data from

 Williams (1976).
-From the Manchester and Salford censuses, he extracted individuals who belonged to the Jewish community of 1841-71.
+From the Manchester and Salford censuses, he extracted individuals who belonged to the Jewish community between 1841 and 1871.
 I focused on his data for 1871 since it was the closest year to my study period.
 A particularly useful set of data he provides from them is the occupations of 1,170 Jewish workers (1976, pp.358-360).
 I then used Armstrong’s classification (Drake and Finnegan, 1994, pp.48-49) to compare all known occupations of both communities.

 As the occupations of numerous Didsbury Jewish residents remained elusive to me, and Armstrong’s classification often failed to align with available data, I consulted the 1891 census.
-This allowed me to uncover additional class indicators, such as whether the householders were categorized as ‘employed’ or ‘employers,’ aiding in filling in the gaps left by missing occupations.
+This allowed me to uncover additional class indicators, such as whether the householders were categorized as ‘employed’ or ‘employers’, which helped to address gaps left by missing occupational data.
 The keeping of servants was one middle-class indicator which Rau discusses in her article ‘Who Chose Chalcots?’
-(Offprints 1, Article 2) and significant since the census showed that Jewish householders kept an average of three servants.
+(Offprints 1, Article 2) and this is significant since the census showed that Jewish householders kept an average of three servants.
 Another middle-class indicator identified by Rau was out-migration from the central areas of the city.
 The children’s place and date of birth were therefore recorded as indicators of the length of time the family had lived in the area, their previous area of residence and whether their move involved step migration to more desirable areas.
 The householders’ birthplace indicated whether they had migrated directly from another country or town.
 The names of male children were also cross-checked against the Manchester Grammar School (1965) register of old Mancunians (see below for objective).

 Numerous field studies of the area were also undertaken, with the aid of ordinance survey maps and lists of relevant addresses taken from censuses.
 These included examination of surviving houses for class identification, and examination of the local Jewish burial ground (situated in Southern Cemetery) for any relevant evidence.